 Experience Life as a Hawk

 The best way to get a feel for life as a Hawk is to experience Saint Joseph’s for yourself.
-Join a tour, sit in on a class, chat with current students or just wander around our 125-acre campus, which crosses a vibrant Philadelphia neighborhood and sprawling Lower Merion suburbs.
+We offer a variety of in-person and virtual visit opportunities to explore our 125-acre campus, which crosses a vibrant Philadelphia neighborhood and sprawling Lower Merion suburbs.

 Call 610-660-1300 or Request an Appointment